mzazon/awesome-cloud-projects/azure/scalable-video-content-moderation/scalable-video-content-moderation.md

            userId,
            channelId,
            ProcessingTime,
-           -- Simulate AI Vision API call results
+           -- Simulate AI Content Safety API results with harm categories CASE
+               WHEN LEN(videoId) % 10 < 2 THEN 6  -- 20% high severity content
+               WHEN LEN(videoId) % 10 < 4 THEN 4  -- 20% medium severity content
+               ELSE 2 -- 60% low/safe severity content
+           END AS hateSeverity,
            CASE
+               WHEN LEN(videoId) % 10 < 1 THEN 6  -- 10% high severity sexual content
-               WHEN LEN(videoId) % 10 < 2 THEN 0.85  -- 20% flagged content
+               WHEN LEN(videoId) % 10 < 3 THEN 2  -- 20% low severity sexual content
-               ELSE 0.15
+               ELSE 0 -- 70% no sexual content
-           END AS adultScore,
+           END AS sexualSeverity,
            CASE
-               WHEN LEN(videoId) % 10 < 1 THEN 0.75  -- 10% racy content
+               WHEN LEN(videoId) % 10 < 1 THEN 4  -- 10% medium violence
-               ELSE 0.05
+               ELSE 0 -- 90% no violence
-           END AS racyScore
+           END AS violenceSeverity
        FROM ProcessedFrames
    )
    SELECT